Sarah Scaife Foundation Inc

 -

-Conservative Policy Focus: This foundation exclusively supports conservative public policy organizations.
-Do not apply unless your organization aligns with principles of limited government, free markets, and strong national defense.
+Conservative Policy Focus: This foundation exclusively supports conservative public policy organisations.
+Do not apply unless your organisation aligns with principles of limited government, free markets, and strong national defence.

 -

 Institutional Scale Matters: The foundation makes significant grants to major established institutions.
-Smaller or newer organizations should be prepared to demonstrate exceptional potential for policy impact.
+Smaller or newer organisations should be prepared to demonstrate exceptional potential for policy impact.

 -

-Hard Copy Required for New Applicants: First-time applicants cannot use the online portal and must submit physical applications, which may indicate a preference for organizations the foundation already knows.
+Hard Copy Required for New Applicants: First-time applicants cannot use the online portal and must submit physical applications, which may indicate a preference for organisations the foundation already knows.

 -